velexi-corporation/VLXI-Cookiecutter-Julia/README.md

    __Notes__

-   * The `create-project` supports several command-line options.
+   * The `create-project` CLI tool supports several command-line options.
 Use `create-project --help` to see a full list of options.

    * The directory containing the new Julia project is relocateable.
 It has no dependency on this cookiecutter package.